BetaMasaheft/makepdf/README.md

 If you set indexes to be part of your publication, in `<indexes>` you can decide which indexes to print
     there can be more, and they can be better specified for selection and rendering,

+## Changing layout and style requirement for a publisher other than *Aethiopica*

+If you want to use the data and the package, but need to work with a different editor with different requirements, please check first that they will be happy with a PDF delivery.
+If they are, you will need to change several things in the `PDF.xql` script.
+Please make a fork before you do this.
+While changes in the order of the parts  of the data or the bibliography style may probably be easily done through `settings.xml` layout requirements will have to be set in
+- the fopconfig.xml
+- the PDF.xql
+- local fonts repository

+in the Xquery you will find `fo:` elements, which are wonderfully documented for example at https://www.antennahouse.com/xsl-fo-overview or https://www.data2type.de/xml-xslt-xslfo/xsl-fo.
+In `PDF.xql` you will find layout master, static simple pages masters, which you can modify to your needs.
+To check the consistency of your XSL-FO output you can generate the XSL-FO first, Oxygen will validate it.